-- Facility Response Plans Dozens of oil storage/transfer facilities on the Ohio River within the KSACP area of responsibility maintain Facility Response Plans (FRPs).
-Oil storage facilities in Kentucky and Indiana include Marathon Petroleum, TransMontaigne Terminaling, Buckeye Terminals, and Valero Terminals.
-Each contributed to strategies and tactics identified in this plan. - Risk Management Plans Clean Air Act and Emergency Planning Community Right to Know Act requirements for facilities that manufacture, store, process, or use extremely hazardous substances.
+OPA 90 Facility Response Plans - Dozens of oil storage/transfer facilities on the Ohio River within the KSACP area of responsibility maintain Facility Response Plans (FRPs).
+Oil storage facilities in Kentucky and Indiana include Marathon Petroleum, TransMontaigne Terminaling, Buckeye Terminals, Chevron Products Terminal, Valero Terminals, Dow Silicones, and numerous power plants.
+Each contributed to strategies and tactics identified in this plan.

+- Hazardous Substance Facility Response Plans CWA Section 311(j)(5) requires facilities subject to the rule to prepare response plans in the event of hazardous substance worst-case discharges, or threat of such discharges, and submit them to EPA. - Risk Management Plans Clean Air Act and Emergency Planning Community Right to Know Act requirements for facilities that manufacture, store, process, or use extremely hazardous substances.
 These plans also are maintained by LEPC's and EPA database that are linked in the geospatial tool for this plan (the Viewer). - Geographic Response Plans As required by the DOT Pipeline and Hazardous Materials Safety Administration (PHMSA), geographic response plans are developed by the pipelines and railroads.
 These infrastructure elements are identified on the Viewer. - Vessel Response Plans The USCG maintains inventory of commercial vessels required to develop Vessel Response Plans (VRP).
-These plans are managed at the National Vessel

-Movement Center (NVMC).
+These plans are managed at the National Vessel Movement Center (NVMC).
 Those vessels that repeatedly traverse Kentuckiana are included.
-Consult the USCG Sector Ohio Valley for access to these plans.
+A search function exist on the USCG NVMC "VRP Express" website https://homeport.uscg.mil/missions/vrp-status-board.
+The USCG Sector Ohio Valley may assist with access to VRP information or provide further subject matter expertise regarding VRP.